 But what exactly does that mean?
 Will your name be put on a list if you type the term into Google?
 Will your employer be notified if you make a purchase?
 Well, no. From a consumer perspective, as long as you’re behaving within the confines of your local state laws, you won’t get into trouble for using these sites or businesses.

 On the store-owner side of things, however, it makes navigating the regular hills and valleys of business ownership even more troublesome.

 CBD is High-Risk?
 Says Who?

 “High-Risk” is a designation applied by payment processors, insurance companies, and banks.
 It acts like a sort of red flag.
 It helps them determine whether or not to accept your business as a customer for their services.
-In some cases, it may mean you have to deal with stricter rules and harsher penalties than other “low-risk” business.
-There are many reasons your business might be labelled high-risk.
+In some cases, it may mean you have to deal with stricter rules and harsher penalties than other “low-risk” businesses.
+There are many reasons your business might be labeled high-risk.
 And they aren’t all to do with the types of products you sell.
 You may be considered high-risk for any number of the following reasons:

 - You’ve been previously dropped by a payment processor.

-- You’re a brand new business with little-to-no credit transactions on the books.
+- You’re a brand-new business with little-to-no credit transactions on the books.

 - You’ve experienced excessive chargebacks.
 Even if you’ve never had a one, being in an industry that has a higher-than-average chargeback ratio means you could be flagged.

 - You sell products or services that generally result in very high-value transactions (i.e. jewelry, electronics).